 National Dog Month

-Did you know that U.S. consumers spent over $136 billion on pets in 2022?
-Additionally, more than 65 million households in the U.S. are home to at least one dog.
+Did you know that U.S. consumers spent over $152 billion on pets in 2024?
+Additionally, more than 68 million households in the U.S. are home to at least one dog.

 Beyond these advertisers, pitch ideas to:

-- Photographers: Urge them to promote photo shoots with dogs.
+• Photographers: Urge them to promote photo shoots with dogs.

-- Restaurants: Many offer dog-friendly treats or allow them to dine outside.
+• Restaurants: Many offer dog-friendly treats or allow them to dine outside.
 It’s a good time for them to remind customers of this.

-- Travel brands that include dog-friendly adventures: August is an excellent month to get this messaging in front of dog moms and dads.
+• Travel brands that include dog-friendly adventures: August is an excellent month to get this messaging in front of dog moms and dads.

 National Golf Month

 Since golf is a visual activity, OTT/CTV ads are a great option, as are video display ads.
 Advertisers can use email and mobile messaging to disperse offers to those in their databases.
-They can complement these digital ad campaigns with radio and TV spots.
+They can complement these digital ad campaigns with radio spots.

 Family Fun Month

 Appealing to families can mean different things.
 The traditional family model isn’t the only one that exists, so go to your advertisers with messages about what it means to be a family and the opportunities to have fun.
-With more consumers feeling confident about activities and events, there is pent-up demand for these offerings.

 Which advertisers make sense for family fun?

-- Restaurants
+• Restaurants

-- Activity-related venues (e.g., trampoline parks, escape rooms, amusement parks, arcades, skating rinks, etc.)
+• Activity-related venues (e.g., trampoline parks, escape rooms, amusement parks, arcades, skating rinks, etc.)

-- Movie theaters
+• Movie theaters

-- Parks and recreation
+• Parks and recreation

 National Wellness Month